 Floraever was founded by Taeja Ellerbeck who has a passion for using the beauty of nature to create delicate and artistic jewelry.
 Her love for jewelry began when she was 23 years old and traveled to Mexico & India to study beading, wire wrapping, and silversmith work.

-During her travels and studies, she dreamt up ideas to create one of a kind pieces that use plants as the centerpiece of her jewelry and she is always admiring nature for new inspiration.
+During her travels and studies, she dreamt up ideas to create one of a kind pieces that use plants as the centrepiece of her jewelry and she is always admiring nature for new inspiration.
 You can often find her foraging, searching for local wildflowers & ferns to preserve for her work.

 There are many steps involved with her creations, all starting with the gathering of wildflowers & plants.
 Many of the tiny florets go through a stem dying or hand-dying process before being individually dried and pressed.
 Each flower is then individually snipped and meticulously placed under multiple fine layers of a jewelry-grade resin.
 Each layer takes about eight hours to cure before the next layer can be applied.